ubm-driverless/ubm-docs/docs/guides/run_real_world_car/3_MAPPING.md

 ## Preparation

-    - Verify that the bring up is on and running by moving left and right the wheels of the car a couple of times
+- **Verify that the bring up is on:** Move left and right the wheels of the car a couple of times.

-    - Open rviz2: from the VNC instance, open a terminal and run `rviz2`.
+- **Open rviz2**: from the VNC instance, open a terminal and run `rviz2`.
     - Since we still don't have a map, we won't se anything right away.
 Thus set fixed frame to `laser` in order to see the lidar scans.

-        > [!note]
+    !!! note

-        > If you don't see the lidar scans or they are stuck move the wheels of the car with the joystick
+        If you don't see the lidar scans or they are stuck move the wheels of the car with the joystick

-## Scan environment
+## Scan the environment

 - **Run the mapping algorithm**

-    - Open a new ssh instance and run
+    Open a new ssh instance and run

     ```bash
     launch offline_mapping_closure.py